antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/02–Intune-Administration-Center-Overview/Intune-Administration-Center-Overview.md

 - Reports
 - Tenant Administration

+Although no configuration changes were made, this chapter provides the foundation for the remainder of the repository.

-The next chapter prepares users and groups for device enrolment by assigning licenses and creating the administrative structure required for Microsoft Intune.
+In the next chapter, users and groups will be prepared for device enrolment by assigning the required licences and reviewing the administrative structure used within Microsoft Intune.